liamc1994/docs/docs/cc-Getting-Started.md

 4) Press “Log in to Centova Cast” and there you go!
 ![Schermafbeelding 2015-04-07 om 16.53.20.png](https://i.imgur.com/viwA7hj.png)

-[block:callout]
-{
-  "type": "info",
-  "title": "Please note",
+> **Please note**
-  "body": "The statistics you can see on that page are only updated every 24 hours − so, don’t be surprised if it does not match your current limits."
+> The statistics you can see on that page are only updated every 24 hours − so, don’t be surprised if it does not match your current limits.
-}
-[/block]

 ## Getting Started